 Related Topic: How to cleanse your liver from alcohol

+While there’s no magic detox vitamin or supplement for alcohol withdrawal, there are certain nutrients that you may want to prioritize.
 The nutrients and detox vitamins your body likely needs most are:

 Vitamins B1, B3 and B5 all help your body convert sugar into energy.
 Vitamins B6 and B12 help your body produce blood cells.
 Unfortunately, heavy drinking and drug use inhibit the body’s ability to absorb these nutrients.
 In general, individuals fighting with alcohol addiction can safely take B1 (thiamine).
-A multivitamin can also provide an adequate dosage of B2 (riboflavin) and B6 (pyridoxine).
+A multivitamin supplement can also provide an adequate dosage of B2 (riboflavin) and B6 (pyridoxine).
 Vitamin B9 (folic acid) is another important piece of the puzzle that can usually be consumed through a normal, healthy diet.